home-assistant/home-assistant.io/source/_integrations/thread.markdown

 - Make sure there are no other Thread networks set up:
   - For example: Make sure you do not have any Google <abbr title="Thread border routers">TBRs</abbr> set up yet (otherwise the Google <abbr title="Thread border routers">TBRs</abbr> will be the preferred Thread network, and Android APIs do not allow to change that currently).
 - You have the OpenThread Border Router add-on installed.
-For instructions on how to enable Thread on SkyConnect or Yellow, refer to the following guides:
+If you have the experimental Silicon Labs Multiprotocol add-on installed, we recommend migrating to the pure Thread firmware, as especially Thread traffic appears to cause stability issues.
+For instructions on how to enable/migrate to a dedicated Thread setup on SkyConnect or Yellow, refer to the following guides:
   - [Enabling Thread on SkyConnect](https://skyconnect.home-assistant.io/procedures/enable-thread/)
   - [Enabling Thread on Yellow](https://yellow.home-assistant.io/procedures/enable-thread/)
 - You have an Android phone and the Home Assistant Companion App.
 (Note: this does not work with the iOS Companion App).